intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 the situation.

 For widely used protocols, the massive scale of the Internet makes large-scale interoperability testing infeasible for all but a privileged few.
+As the set of changes needed to maintain interoperability grows in size, the cost of building a new implementation increases.
+This is particularly relevant as the set of tweaks necessary for interoperability can be difficult to learn.

-Without good maintenance, new implementations can be restricted to niche uses, where the problems arising from interoperability issues can be more closely managed.
+Consequently, new implementations can be restricted to niche uses, where the problems arising from interoperability issues can be more closely managed.

 This has a negative impact on the ecosystem of a protocol.
 New implementations are important in ensuring the continued viability of a protocol.
 New protocol implementations are also more likely to be developed for new and diverse use cases and often are the origin of features and capabilities that can be of benefit to existing users.

 These problems also reduce the ability of established implementations to change.

-Protocol maintenance can help by carefully documenting divergence and recommending limits on what is both acceptable and interoperable.
-The time-consuming process of documenting the actual protocol - rather than the protocol as it was originally conceived - can restore the ability to create and maintain interoperable implementations.

-Such a process was undertaken for HTTP/1.1 [RFC7230].
-This effort took more than 6 years to document protocol variations and describe what has - over time - become a far more complex protocol.

-# A New Design Principle

-The following principle applies not just to the implementation of a protocol, but to the design and specification of the protocol.

-> Protocol designs and implementations should fail noisily in response to bad or undefined inputs.

-Though less pithy than Postel's formulation, this principle is based on the lessons of protocol deployment.
-The principle is also based on valuing early feedback, a practice central to modern engineering discipline.
+The accumulation of interoperability mitigations can be difficult to maintain, or even recognize in software.

+# Recognizing the Need for Protocol Maintenance

+Postel's maxim is particularly valuable if the specification of a protocol is intended to remain unchanged for an extended period of time.
+Indeed, in the face of divergent interpretations, the only hope for an implementation to remain widely interoperable is to be tolerant of differences and even errors in interpretation.

+Application of Postel's advice to the implementation of a protocol specification that does not change is logical, and often necessary.
+But that suggests that a different approach to the development of protocols is appropriate.

+Active maintenance of a protocol can ensure that it remains current.
+A protocol specification is then no longer a static product that is completed at the time of publication.

+Protocol designers are strongly encouraged to continue to maintain and evolve protocols beyond their initial inception and definition.
+Maintenance is needed in response to the discovery of errors in specification that might cause interoperability issues.
+Maintenance is also critical for providing new specifications that enable the deployment of the protocol for use cases that were not envisaged in its original design, as might happen for a wildly successful protocol {{?RFC5218}}.

+Maintenance does not imply that core specifications are revised.
+For instance, TCP is still defined in RFC 793 {{?TCP=RFC0793}}, but that document is the subject of a very large number of update and extension RFCs.
+Good extensibility
+{{?EXT=RFC6709}} can make it easier to respond to new use cases or changes in the environment in which the protocol is deployed.

+The process of maintenance ideally begins even before the specification for a protocol is complete.
+Neglect can quickly produce the negative consequences this document describes.
+Restarting maintenance could involve first discovering the properties of the protocol as it is deployed, rather than the protocol as it was originally document.
+This can be time-consuming, particularly if the protocol has a diverse set of implementations.
+Such a process was undertaken for HTTP {{?HTTP=RFC7230}} after a period of minimal maintenance.
+Restoring the specification to currency took significant effort over more than 6 years.

+##

+In most cases, the venue for the initial design and specification of a protocol is where questions, issues, or new use cases will be taken.
+Ensuring that the venue remains available ensures that critical feedback is not lost for lack of a medium for providing it.
+For the IETF, this means avoiding closing mailing lists and public Internet-Draft repositories.

 ## Fail Fast and Hard

+If protocol
+implementations are less tolerant of variation, protocol maintenance becomes critical.

 Protocols need to include error reporting mechanisms that ensure errors are surfaced in a visible and expedient fashion.